 Phonics teaches children to read by matching sounds (phonemes) to letters (graphemes) or groups of letters.
-On this webpage, you will find useful videos and information about phonics that can be used to help your child read.
-Phonics is split up into 'phases', in Year One we learn Phase 4 and Phase 5.
+On this webpage, you will find useful videos and information about phonics that can be used to help your child read. .

-Here are some of the words and phrases you may hear from your child and what they mean!
+Here are some of the words and phrases you may hear when reading about phonics.

 Phoneme- the individual unit of sound in a word.
 The English language contains 44 different sounds.